- Visitor Information

 Q: May we drive our vehicles through the fields?

-A: No vehicles are allowed in the fields -- just service and farming equipment.
+A: No, vehicles are not allowed in the fields -- just service and farming equipment.
 However, you may walk along the designated paths.
 Tractor Wagon rides are available for a nominal fee for those who would like a trip around the fields and/or for those who may have trouble walking.
 Wagon rides are wheelchair accessible.

 Q: Are pets allowed in the fields?